-This is a bit of a “one off” for this website, but I’ve been investing a lot lately, and I created the following “Warren Buffett Way” cheatsheet to help me when deciding to invest in a company, or not.
+This is a bit of a “one off” post for this website, but I’ve been investing a lot lately, and I created the following “Warren Buffett Way” cheatsheet to help me when deciding to invest in a company, or not.

 As that title implies, this cheatsheet is based on the wonderful book, The Warren Buffett Way, by Robert S. Hagstrom, Jr.